chatox/networks-science-course/practicum/README.md

 Each practice session and assignment specifies what you should submit.
 Read it carefully to ensure that you are including everything that was asked.

-Identify the authorship and date of each report with a paragraph on the first page (or with a cover page for longer reports), including the report's title or purpose, the author name(s) and e-mail(s), and the date in which the report was completed.
-Include the same as a comment at the top of each source code file you deliver.
+Identify the authorship and date of each report with a paragraph on the first page (or with a cover page for longer reports), including:

+* the report's title or purpose,
+* the author name(s) and e-mail(s), and
+* the date in which the report was completed.

+Include a comment with the same information at the top of each source code file you deliver.

+## We expect nothing less than top-quality work

 Check your code and results as many times as needed to ensure they are correct.
 State clearly your assumptions and limitations.